jasonbarbee/TekLinksCodeCamp-Jan-2017/Lab 5 - All Together Now/Lab 5.md

 * message - the content you want to post
 * customername - a customer name - just use your own name
 * numbertocall - a phone number to dial

 ---
-# Update your inventory keys
+# Update your inventory keys and Phone Number
 Update your Ansible inventory file with your tokens

 ```yaml